Compact Online Reference Encyclopedia (CORE)

 There is rarely any doubt in the case law that probation and parole officials are “persons” and that, in performing their duties, they are acting under “color of law” within the meaning of Section 1983.
 The law also allows suits against municipalities and…

 One area for potential confusion centers on the issue of treatment in lieu of supervision or treatment as supervision.
-In such cases, courts may be inclined to defer sentence and require enrollment in a community based or in-house treatment program in…
+In such cases, courts may be inclined to defer sentence and require enrollment in a community-based or in-house treatment program in…

-An offender who absconds from a receiving state is a fugitive from justice.
+A supervised individual who absconds from a receiving state is a fugitive from justice.
 The procedures for returning a fugitive to a demanding state can be affected by the Uniform Extradition and Rendition Act (UERA).
-Under that act, a fugitive may waive all…
+Under that act, a fugitive may waive…

-The following key terms and their definitions supplement terms defined by the Compact.
-They should be of special interests to judicial authorities: Abscond means to be absent from the offender’s approved place of residence and employment; and failing to…
+The following key terms and their definitions supplement terms defined by the Compact rules.
+They should be of special interests to judicial authorities: Abscond means to be absent from the supervised individual’s approved place of residence and…

-Transfers fall into one of two categories, (1) mandatory acceptance and (2) discretionary acceptance.
-The authority to place an offender outside the state rests exclusively with the sending state.
+Transfers are classified into two categories, (1) mandatory acceptance and (2) discretionary acceptance.
+The authority to transfer a supervised individual to another state lies solely with the sending state.
 See Rule 3.101.
-The offender has no constitutional right…
+The supervised individual does…

 The Commission recognizes that the transfer of sex offenders is complex due to individual state laws regarding sex offender registries and various residency and employment restrictions.
-Rule 3.101-3 addresses these challenges in order to promote offender…
+Rule 3.101-3 addresses these challenges in order to promote…

-States are bound to the Commission’s rules under the terms of the Compact.
+States are bound by the Commission’s rules under the terms of the Compact.
 The rules adopted by the Commission have the force and effect of statutory law and all courts and executive agencies shall take all necessary measures to enforce their application…

 The ICAOS specifically creates distinct rights for victims of crime and certain obligations on courts and supervising authorities with respect to those rights.
 While the Compact statute itself is general on the rights, the commission’s rules spell out…